Optimal Quoting under Adverse Selection and Price Reading: Numerical Examples

 and therefore the quote adjustment is given by

-As discussed above, the first term represents the global response to adverse selection risk, for trades of size $\Delta^k$, uniformly across all tiers, whereas the second term is specific to each tier.
-The magnitude and sign of these effects depend critically on the relative slopes of the exponential functions defining the intensity and price impact functions -- that is, on the differences $\beta^{m,j} - \kappa^{m,j}$ appearing in the first sum, and on the tier-specific difference $\beta^{n,k} - \kappa^{n,k}$ in the second term.\\
+As discussed above, the first term represents the global response to adverse selection risk, for trades of size \(\Delta^k\), uniformly across all tiers, whereas the second term is tier-specific.
+The magnitude and sign of the different effects depend critically on the relative slopes of the exponential functions defining the intensity and price impact functions -- that is, on the differences \(\beta^{m,j} - \kappa^{m,j}\) in the first sum, and on the tier-specific difference \(\beta^{n,k} - \kappa^{n,k}\) in the second term.